paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/models/intro.md

 (sec_mech_models)=
-# Interactive models
+# Mechanical models

-This section hosts a set of interactive reliability assessment tools.
+This section hosts a set of interactive reliability assessment tools related to the {ref}`sec_mech_handbook`.

 ```{tableofcontents}
 ```